D-I-Projects/Discord-Bot/terms_of_service.md

 We may update these Terms of Service from time to time.
 Any changes will be posted on this page with an updated effective date.

-## Governing Law

-These Terms of Service are governed by and construed in accordance with the laws of [Your Country/State], without regard to its conflict of laws principles.

 ## Contact Us

 If you have any questions about these Terms of Service, please contact us via our [Discord server](https://discord.gg/rfrMnA4XCc).